esm7/obsidian-map-view/README.md

 ## Changelog

+- Fixed misbehavior of the controls in the case of multiple Map View instances.
+- Fixed Map View interfering with the Graph View controls in some themes.
+- Made the graph controls more compact when minimized and properly positioned in more cases.
+- Query format for "follow active note".
+(TODO document)

 ### 2.0.5

 -   Improved the logic of saving "back/forward" history in a few cases, and optimized the state update logic to make transitions faster.